eSolia/eSolia_2018/content/sitemap/_index.en.md

     Weight: 60
     Identifier: sitemap
     Url: /sitemap
-    Pre: "Sitemap is..."
+    Pre: "A list of links to our pages, grouped under tags or topics."
 ---

-Thank you sincerely for your interest.
-Please browse the links below for the content that interests you, or, if you have a general enquiry about eSolia services, please use our [general information request form](/info-request/) or the form found on many pages.
+Thank you sincerely for your interest in eSolia services.
+You can browse the links below to find information yourself, or use our [general information request form](/info-request/) to make inquiries.

 This sitemap is available in the [standard](/sitemap.xml) and [geo](/geo-sitemap.xml) formats understandable by search engine crawlers, as well.